aikn/aikn.github.io/_pages/about.md

 Patents
 ------
 ### Filed and granted
-* _Salient region detection in digital entertainment content_, granted in US.
+* _Salient region detection in digital entertainment content_, granted in US to Amazon Technologies.
-* _Audio-lip movement correlation measurement for dubbed content_, granted in US.
+* _Audio-lip movement correlation measurement for dubbed content_, granted in US to Amazon Technologies.
 * _Emotion mismatch detection for autodubs_, granted in US to Amazon Technologies.
 * _Song generation using neural network_ granted in US to Amazon Technologies.
 * _Voice content selection for video content_, filed in US to Amazon Technologies.